MannLabs/proteomics_lab_agent/README.md

 ### 2. Create and Activate Virtual Environment

 It's highly recommended to use a virtual environment to manage project dependencies.
+Navigate to the folder with this code base.
 Create a virtual environment (e.g., named .venv)
 ```bash
 python3 -m venv .venv
 ```